 FAQ About Proffee Drinks

-Now that you know how to make Proffee and what it’s used for, don’t be afraid to try making one for yourself.
+Now that you know how to make Proffee and what it’s used for, don’t be afraid to try making one yourself.

-Keep in mind that some protein powders may not blend well with hot liquid, and some coffee additives don’t taste good with some protein flavors.
+Remember that some protein powders may not blend well with hot liquid, and some coffee additives don’t taste good with some protein flavors.
 Experiment until you find a combination you like.

 Enjoy your iced Proffee!
 If you happen to have a favorite Proffee recipe that you’d like to share, please leave a comment.
 As always, thank you for reading.